Joseph Kekuku: Career in the United States

-In 1904 at the age of 30, Kekuku left Hawaii and never returned.
-He started in the United States by performing in vaudeville theaters from coast to coast.
-His group, "Kekuku's Hawaiian Quintet", was sponsored by a management group called The Affiliated.
+In 1904, at the age of 30, Kekuku left Hawaii for good.
+He performed in vaudeville theaters across the United States with "Kekuku's Hawaiian Quintet", which was sponsored by a management group called The Affiliated.

-In 1919, Kekuku left the U.S. for an eight-year tour of Europe. traveling with "The Bird of Paradise" show, "which had started on Broadway, and was well-received in Europe.
+In 1919, Kekuku left the US for an eight-year tour of Europe. traveling with "The Bird of Paradise" show, "which had started on Broadway, and was well-received in Europe".

-Kekuku returned to America on board the United States Lines ocean liner SS Republic in October 1926.
+Kekuku returned to the US on board the United States Lines ocean liner SS Republic in October 1926.
 On the evening of October 3, he performed in the passenger-led benefit concert for seamen’s charities and the Actors Fund of the United States, as was customary on transatlantic crossings.
 In the program from the evening, he is referred to as “Mr. Joseph Kekuku (Originator of the Hawaiian Guitar Method)”.

 A 1916 advertisement for the famous play "Bird of Paradise": The Broadway show popularized Hawaiian music to Americans in 1912.

-"The Bird of Paradise" was so popular that it became a film in 1932 and again in 1951, though Kekuku was not in either.
+"The Bird of Paradise" was so popular that it became a film in 1932 and again in 1951, though Kekuku was not involved in either.

-At the age of 53, Kekuku settled in Chicago and ran a popular and successful music school.
-In 1932, Joseph Kekuku lived in Dover, New Jersey, with his wife and gave Hawaiian guitar lessons.
+At the age of 53, Kekuku settled in Chicago, where he ran a popular and successful music school.
+By 1932, he had moved to Dover, New Jersey, with his wife, where he gave guitar lessons.

 Death and legacy

 On January 16, 1932, at the age of 58, Kekuku died in Morristown, New Jersey, of a cerebral hemorrhage.
-Kekuku is buried in the Orchard Street Cemetery.
+Kekuku is buried in the Orchard Street Cemetery in Dover, New Jersey.

-In 1993, Joseph Kekuku was inducted into the Steel Guitar Hall of Fame with full honors as the inventor of the Hawaiian steel guitar.
-A statue of him was erected at the Polynesian Cultural Center in Hawaii in 2015.
+In 1993, Kekuku was inducted into the Steel Guitar Hall of Fame with full honors as the inventor of the steel guitar.
+A statue of him was erected at the Polynesian Cultural Center in Laie in 2015.